Housing Benefit and Council Tax Reduction

 If you want us to discuss your Housing Benefit/ Council Tax Reduction claim with a third party please click here.

-Click here to provide your bank details for us to make Housing Benefit payments into.
+Click here to provide your bank details or changes to your bank details for Housing Benefit payments to be paid into.

 A financial statement provides details of your income and expenses.
 You may be requested to complete a financial statement when making arrangements for paying an overpayment.

-Click here to provide details of income and expenses.
+Click here to provide details of your income and expenses.

 If you are unable to provide your tenancy agreement, you and your landlord can complete a rent proof form by clicking here